I Want You (Juliet Roberts song)

-"I Want You" is a song by English singer-songwriter Juliet Roberts, released in March 1994 as the second single from her debut album, Natural Thing (1994).
+"I Want You" is a song by English singer-songwriter Juliet Roberts, released in March 1994, by Cooltempo Records, as the second single from her debut album, Natural Thing (1994).
 Originally released as a double A-side with her song "Again", it was then released as its own single following the success of its predecessor, "Caught in the Middle", in 1994.
-It peaked at number one on the US Billboard Hot Dance Club Play chart, and also reached number 44 on the Billboard Hot 100.
-In Europe, it charted in the UK, where it peaked at number 28 on the UK Singles Chart, but was more successful on the UK Dance Singles Chart, reaching number three in October 1994.
+Co-written by Roberts with Nathaniel Pierre Jones, it was produced by Dancin' Danny D and peaked at number one on the US Billboard Hot Dance Club Play chart and number 44 on the Billboard Hot 100.
+In Europe, it peaked at number 28 on the UK Singles Chart, but was more successful on the Music Week Dance Singles chart, reaching number three in October 1994.
+The accompanying music video was directed by American filmmaker and comic artist Antoine Fuqua and nominated for Best Clip of the Year and Best New Artist Clip of the Year, both in the category for Dance at the 1994 Billboard Music Video Awards.